 We can’t really avoid drying some of our washing inside with our climate.
 We can use tumble dryers instead but they themselves can cause some moisture release (though not as bad) and many people are sensitive to the costs, or environmental concerns, so prefer to let them dry naturally.

-The important thing is to be aware of the amount of moisture released slowly into the air and to try to limit its potential damage by drying near a hot radiator or in a south facing room (preferably with sunlight steaming in when available) with some ventilation available so some of the moisture can escape outside.
-It may be tricky when the weather is very damp and cold but being aware of this issue may help you limit the adverse effects.
+Try to dry near (not on) a hot radiator or in a south facing room (preferably with sunlight steaming in when available).
+Ideally with a window slightly open so some of the moisture can escape outside.
+It may be tricky when the weather is very damp and cold, but being aware of this issue may help you limit the adverse effects.
+If it’s too cold to have a window open then at least leave the room door open so that moisture at least spreads around the house instead of being inside one room.